scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 ## Unit testing

 Components should be written with testability in mind.
-We'll be using Jest with Enzyme and aiming for > 90% coverage with unit and integration tests.
+We use Jest with Enzyme and aim for > 90% coverage with unit and integration tests.

 ## JSDoc documentation